2021 Psychology Degree Guide

 Students should have a passion for working with people and a desire to help people lead better lives.
 Many majors involve an internship or some sort of field work.
 Make good use of any practical experience in order to help you find a job later on.
 Work in the field also helps you empathize with others and become a better listener.

-Prior Education for a Psychology Program
+Getting Accepted Into a Psychology Program

 |Degree||Credit Requirements||Typical Program Length|